 I am an international student and the system will only allow me to book certain halls

-New overseas students are allocated to five specific halls that have the correct contract length.
+New overseas students are allocated to eight halls that have the correct contract length.

 If you are a returning overseas student or student from the EU you can book into the same halls as home students.

-I have booked a room and paid for it but I now want to change my mind
+I have booked a room and paid the booking fee but I now want to change my mind

 N.B.
 The £50 administration fee is non-refundable.